Worker’s compensation insurance covers employees’ medical expenses and lost wages after an injury at work.

 Insurance companies may place your business in a sub-category.
 These sub-classifications stem from the classification codes assigned by the PCRB.
-They further differentiate between the types of businesses in the same industry.
+They further differentiate between the types of companies in the same industry.

-For example, fine-dining and cafés both fall under the restaurant category, but an insurance company may choose to sub-categorize the two based on their different modes of operation.
+For example, fine dining and cafés fall under the restaurant category, but an insurance company may choose to sub-categorize the two based on their different modes of operation.
 These sub-classes are then charged a different rate than the classification code.

 Some businesses offer a higher risk potential than others in the same industry.
-You should always ask about any sub-classifications that may apply to your business.
+It would be best if you always asked about any sub-classifications that may apply to your business.

 3. Look for Higher Deductibles

 Insurance companies offer deductibles ranging from $1000-$10,000 and higher.
 Deductibles set an amount of loss coverage you are responsible for before the worker’s comp kicks in.
-Higher deductibles mean you would be responsible for higher initial costs.
-What makes them useful?
+Higher deductibles mean you would be accountable for higher initial costs.
+What makes them valuable?

 High deductibles reduce your monthly premiums significantly.
-They are also a great risk-mitigation incentive, as you can continue to benefit from low premiums without incurring damage costs.
+They are also an excellent risk-mitigation incentive, as you can continue to benefit from low tips without incurring damage costs.
 Low-risk businesses can save costs with higher deductibles.

 In Pennsylvania, you will only be offered deductible programs upon request.
-Make sure to ask about programs offered and how they may benefit your business.
+Ask about programs offered and how they may benefit your business.

 4. Safety Committee Benefits